 18th-century diagram of morsmouwen

-These curious green and blue work sleeves are called morsmouwen, or "mess sleeves."
+These curious roughly stiched green work sleeves (chamois leather?) are called morsmouwen or "mess sleeves."
 Made of wool or heavy silk, they are not a part of the yellow bodice but are worn separately to protect against staining.
-They can be occasionaly observed in the works of other painters, such as Pieter de Hooch's Woman with a Child in a Pantry (image above left)
+They can be occasionally observed in the works of other painters, such as Pieter de Hooch's Woman with a Child in a Pantry (image above left).

 The two-handled bowl and pitcher are examples of redware, which in this period was mostly produced in the town of Oosterhout in North Brabant.
 The pot served for prolonged cooking.
 Stoneware was made of clay that produces a gray or brown color when it is fired at a temperature of around 1250 degrees Celsius.
 It is exceptionally hard and only slightly porous.
 Moreover, stoneware does not acquire a taste and is easy to clean.
 It is an ideal material in which to preserve liquids and from which to drink.
 Around 1300, stoneware acquired something of a mass market and remained popular until glass and Delftware took its place in the 17th century.